 I like to share my knowledge with students and help them navigate through questions about art and artmaking.
 My approach is choice-based and responsive.
-I try to balance students’ diverse creative skills and abilities with more abstract creative challenges so that students build skills both creative and critical.
+I try to balance students' diverse creative skills and abilities with more abstract creative challenges so that students build skills, both creative and critical.
 I am comfortable working with several media in the classroom.
 I teach using analog and digital media and choose according to the site, projects, and students.

 Contemporary art lends itself to integrated and interdisciplinary projects.
-Most artists draw on a range of sources in their work and make connections across boundaries and subject matter.
+Most artists draw on various sources and connect across boundaries and subject matter.

 Hoff-Barthelson School: SummerArts-Elementary Arts.
 Art projects in all media for music students from K-Grade 3.

-Boys and Girls Clubs of Mount Vernon, Teen Club, With generous support from an ArtsWestchester Mount Vernon Cultural Initiative Grant and the Mount Vernon Boys and Girls Club, I collaborated with a group of Mount Vernon teens over 8+ sessions to create a large-scale mural from concept to completion.
+Boys and Girls Clubs of Mount Vernon, Teen Club: Through the support of an ArtsWestchester Mount Vernon Cultural Initiative Grant, I collaborated with a group of teens at the Mount Vernon Boys and Girls Club to create a large-scale mural from concept to completion.
+8+ sessions.

-The mural takes a look at what it is like to be a teen; the good days and the difficult days that inspire our hopes and dreams for the future.
-The theme embraces the mission of the Boys and Girls Club’s “Great Futures Begin Here!”
+The mural looks at what it is like to be a teen.
+The wonderful and challenging days inspire our hopes and dreams for the future.
+The theme embraces the mission of the Boys and Girls Club's "Great Futures Begin Here!"

 Rebecca Turner School, Mt.
 Vernon/Grade 5, students used templates to trace the digestive system on t-shirts.

-School 15, Yonkers/Grade K, children used paint, clay, wax pastels and collage to create artwork and books.
+School 15, Yonkers/Grade K, children used to paint, clay, wax pastels, and collage to create artwork and books.

 In my Invention Project at Withrow School/Grade 5 (image 3), we look at invention as a creative opportunity, mining examples in engineering and art history.
-I will facilitate this project in the fall with Curious on Hudson in Dobbs Ferry, NY.
-In the Fluxus and Identity Projects, I have been able to combine Language Arts through students’ own poetry and prose, letter writing and classroom discussion in the making of identity and self-portraits (Fluxus project).
+In the Fluxus and Identity Projects, I have combined Language Arts through students' poetry and prose, letter writing, and classroom discussion to make identity and self-portraits (Fluxus project).

-Autoshare/Art on the Move/Karen Kain School of the Arts (image 5): For my Art on the Move residency, I worked with 26 grade 4-6 students in Beryl Cohen’s After School Art Club at the Karen Kain School of the Arts in Etobicoke.
-We worked with themes of the environment, mapping and borders, and life in Toronto over a series of 6 workshops at the school.
+Autoshare/Art on the Move/Karen Kain School of the Arts (image 5): For my Art on the Move residency, I worked with 26 grade 4-6 students in Beryl Cohen's After School Art Club at the Karen Kain School of the Arts in Etobicoke.
+We worked with themes of the environment, mapping and borders, and life in Toronto over six workshops at the school.
 In these workshops, students created the drawings and collages that I would then use in my design for a vehicle wrap for a Ford Transit van, a new addition to Autoshare's fleet.
-I sampled from 16 students' art works and my own to create a four-part design for the wrap.
+I sampled 16 students' artworks and my own to create a four-part design for the wrap.
 Each side is a unique drawing (image 5).

 Graffiti Project with Stephen Cahatol's 5th-grade class at Cresthaven Public School, Toronto District Art Department/Dare to Create Artist Residencies May/June 2014 (image 4):

-Because Cresthaven Public School supported teachers in creating art projects in the schoolyard such as cutting recycled flags to decorate fences with students, the classroom teacher and I decided to do a graffiti project for the schoolyard on a concrete storage bunker on the playground.
-We used mostly recycled materials for the project from Arts Junktion (similar to Materials for the Arts).
+Because Cresthaven Public School supported teachers in creating art projects in the schoolyard, such as cutting recycled flags to decorate fences with students, the classroom teacher and I decided to do a graffiti project for the schoolyard on a concrete storage bunker on the playground.
+We mainly used recycled materials for the project from Arts Junktion (similar to Materials for the Arts).

 The project took place over a five-day residency.
-The classroom teacher extended the project during lunch and study breaks to ensure that we could finish the project.
-Students chose an environmental theme “Grow Green” for the mural, thinking of future generations of the school community.
+The classroom teacher extended the project during lunch and study breaks to ensure we could finish the project.
+Students chose an environmental theme, "Grow Green," for the mural, thinking of future generations of the school community.
 They used math skills to measure the bunker and build scale models out of foam core.
 Measuring required care on the part of the students so that their cubes would fit together.
-Each group drew their concept ideas on their cubes and presented their vision for the bunker, which they drew on a whiteboard projection of the bunker for the class.
-We voted as a class to choose which student drawings we would use on the bunker—in the end, we chose a combination of drawings.
-We also talked about graffiti and its value, the people who make it and where we find it in our world.
-We also discussed scale and made initial sketches in chalk on the bunker so that students could get a sense of how they would need to adapt their drawings to a larger format.
+Each group sketched their concept ideas on their scale models and presented their vision for the bunker that each group drew on a whiteboard projection for the class.
+We voted to choose which student drawings we would use on the bunker—since the work was so good, we chose a combination of concepts.
+We also talked about graffiti, its value, the people who make it, and where we find it.
+We also discussed scale and made initial sketches in chalk on the bunker so that students could understand how they would need to adapt their drawings to a larger format.
 Students created stencils and used spray paint to make their graffiti mural.
-The teacher plans to add to the mural each year with his fifth-grade classes.
+The teacher plans to add to the mural with his fifth-grade classes each year.